codecrafters-io/build-your-own-redis/stage_descriptions/aof-02-vd9.md

 ### Notes

 - You do not need to implement any AOF persistence logic in this stage.
-Only parse the flags and return the values from `CONFIG GET`.
+You only need to parse the flags and return the values from `CONFIG GET`.